SolaceDev/solace-dev-codelabs/markdown/dt-otel/dt-otel.md

 In other words, Context Propagation is the processes by which we can link individual operations such as `send`, `receive`, or `process` together into a single trace.
 With OpenTelemetry, these operations are identified by spans and are tied to a single trace by way of parent-child relationships.
 For a deeper look at Context Propagation for Distributed Tracing, check out the [Solace Docs](https://docs.solace.com/Features/Distributed-Tracing/Distributed-Tracing-Context-Propagation.htm#Context_Propagation_for_Distributed_Tracing).

-Now that we know what Context Propagation is, when we can discuss two main ways for enabling it: Auto vs Manual Instrumentation.
+Now that we know what Context Propagation is, when we can discuss two main ways for enabling it:
+- **Auto Instrumentation** - using a side agent as part of the java execution command
+- **Manual Instrumentation** - tracing implemented directly in source code

 ### Auto Instrumentation